openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 If the image files have already been uploaded onto Janeway, you can select them instead.

-If you need to upload a large number of images, it might be faster to use the zip uploader (see ‘Upload Zip File’ in the image below).
+If you need to upload a large number of images, it may be faster to use the zip uploader (click on **Upload Zip File**, highlighted in the image below).
 To do so, create a ZIP archive file with all the image files.
 The image filenames must match the links in the typeset file; otherwise, they will not be imported.

 ## Styling
 On this page, you can also upload a CSS file associated with the article for an individual style, if required.
 We recommend avoiding style changes to the header and footer type elements, as this will affect the page's layout.